deficollective/defiscan/src/content/protocols/pendle.md

 The Pendle protocol utilizes a yield-bearing token wrapper (SY) which then is split into principal (PT) and yield (YT) components.
 The creation of a market that connects the 3 contracts is permissionless.

-The `PendleCommonSYFactory` deploys Standardized Yield (SY) tokens via the `deploySY` function, using creation code registered with `setSYCreationCode`.
-While this factory is owned by the [Pendle: Deployer 1](#security-council) EOA, the deployment of new SY tokens is permissionless with the `deploySY` function.
+The `PendleCommonSYFactory` is used to create new markets and instantiate the corresponding SY token via the `deploySY` function.
+The implementation code used by the Factory to deploy new SY tokens can be updated by [Pendle: Deployer 1](#security-council), an EOA, using creation code registered with `setSYCreationCode`.
+Importantly, existing SY token contracts and user funds already deposited in the protocol are not affected by this upgradeability vector, as the implementation update only applies to new SY token deployments.

 `PendleYieldContractFactory` enables the creation of Principal Token (PT) and Yield Token (YT) contracts through its `createYieldContract` function, which is also permissionless.
 This function can be called directly by users or programmatically via the `PendleCommonPoolDeployHelperV2` as part of a full pool deployment process which also deploys the market.